davidchan-emtelligent/elmoUser/README.md

 	epoch = batch_no/n_batches_per_epoch

-You can use --n_train_tokens in trainer and restarter to limit the no. of samples when debugging (12800 or 25600).
+You can use --n_train_tokens in trainer and restarter to limit the batch_no when debugging (12800 or 25600).